 Despite recent increases to energy costs, 56% of people who replied to the survey haven't changed their energy provider for three years or more - and 29% have never switched at all.

 John Miles, Gocompare.com's business development director, said: "Saving money on your household expenses needn't be a chore.
 Don't accept your insurance renewal quotes or energy tariff changes without checking that the new price is competitive, and take time once or twice a year to review your finances and check that you are not paying over the odds for your household bills."

 A spokesperson for thinkmoney commented: "When it comes to managing your money, having a bank account that meets all your needs should be a big priority.
 It's important to think about what services you need, and to shop around accordingly.

 "Remember that it's not only high street providers that could offer the account you're looking for.
-The thinkmoney Personal Account, for example, is an alternative to a bank account that could really help you to keep on top of your monthly finances with its built-in budgeting service.
+The thinkmoney Managed Current Account, for example, is an alternative to a bank account that could really help you to keep on top of your monthly finances with its built-in budgeting service.